 Start the day with breakfast at Boon Cafe in the city where the congee dishes are our go-to favourites and the coffee is good too.
-Also good for breakfast are Paper Bird and Yellow in Potts Point.
-Another Potts Point favourite for breakfast or a lazy lunch is Fratelli Paradiso where the coffee is great, the food tasty and the service highly professional.
+Yellow in Potts Point is favourite for breakfast as is a lazy breakfast or lunch at Fratelli Paradiso where the coffee is great, the food tasty and the service highly professional.

 If you are in the Bondi area then Icebergs is a must!
 If you can't get in, wander to the other end of the beach and try Sean's Panorama where the food is prepared with care and cleverness.